 By now, you’ll pretty much be inside Grand Canyon Village, a small community built around the tourist facilities here.
 The view is not amazing here but it’s a good time to rest and grab lunch.
 Unless you fancy eating in one of the restaurants here (or grabbing a beer), there aren’t many good casual options so you may want to bring your own lunch.
-The cafeteria style places are very over priced and quality is low.
+The cafeteria-style places are very overpriced and the quality is low.
 It is, however, worth to check out the historic El Tovar Hotel, which pretty much started everything around here.
 It feels like a warm mountain cabin, with wooden beams and stuffed animal heads ‘decorating’ the walls.

 We then officially started to walk along Hermit Road, which is the 8 mile equivalent of Desert Drive, just on the western side of the south rim.
-It runs all the way to Hermit’s Rest where the road simply ends.
-You can actually hop on one of the shuttle lines, which drives from Grand Canyon Village to Hermit’s Rest and back.
+It runs to Hermit’s Rest where the road simply ends.
+You can hop on one of the shuttle lines, which drives from Grand Canyon Village to Hermit’s Rest and back.

 Our first stop was Trailview Overlook, which gives you a great view of the starting point of the Bright Angel Trail.
 This legendary 8-mile trail twists its way down to the canyon floor and the Colorado River.
 Depending on the time of day, at Trailview Overlook, you’ll either see excited trekkers head out on their adventure or completely exhausted yet satisfied folks making their way back to civilization.

-We then continued all the way to The Abyss, stopping by at Maricopa Point, Powell Point and briefly at Hopi Point as we would come back here for the sunset.
-In some of these spots, you can clearly see the Colorado River.
+We then continued to The Abyss, stopping by at Maricopa Point, Powell Point and briefly at Hopi Point as we would come back here for the sunset.
+In some of these spots, you can see the Colorado River.
 After Hopi Point, we found ourselves pretty much alone on the Hermit Trail and had the Grand Canyon all to ourselves.

 The Abyss is the furthest spot we’ve reached.
-You’ll find yourself on the edge of a 900-meter chasm that plunges all the way down to the canyon floor.
+You’ll find yourself on the edge of a 900-meter chasm that plunges to the canyon floor.
 You’ll also see interesting rock columns formed in the sandstone, some of them quite large.